oconnor663/jacko.io/posts/async_io.md

     if one of the descriptors in `POLL_FDS` came from a socket that's since been closed.
 In that case the descriptor might refer to nothing, or it might've been reused by the kernel to refer to an unrelated file or socket.
-    Since `libc::poll` doesn't modify any of its arguments (including for example reading from a file, which would advance the cursor), the worst that can happen here is a "spurious wakeup", where some event for an unrelated file wakes us up early.
+    Since `libc::poll` doesn't modify the descriptors (including for example reading from a file, which would advance the cursor), the worst that can happen here is a "spurious wakeup", where some event for an unrelated file wakes us up early.
 Our code already handles busy loop polling, so spurious wakeups are no problem.

 ```rust
 LINK: Playground ## https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=a1f24e5877f83c0b741e8d27fb63ea0a